sohamgoswami07/Brain-Tumor-Classification/README.md

-# Brain-Tumor-Classification
-Here’s a structured and professional **README.md** draft for your Brain Tumor Classification project that you can use on GitHub:

----

 # 🧠 Brain Tumor Classification

-Builds and evaluates a Convolutional Neural Network (CNN) model to detect and classify brain tumors from MRI scans with \~93% accuracy ([linkedin.com][1]).
+Builds and evaluates a Convolutional Neural Network (CNN) model to detect and classify brain tumors from MRI scans with \~93% accuracy.

 ## 📌 Table of Contents